UncleRus/esp-idf-lib/examples/max1704x/README.md

-# Example for `pcf8563` driver
+# Example for `max1704x` driver

 ## What it does

-The example configures a `pcf8563` device with date and time.
-It reads and shows date and time from the device in a loop.
+The example configures a `max1704x` device to get battry voltage, state of charge, and rate of change (MAX17048/9) in a loop.

 ## Wiring